goshacmd/medberry/README.md

-# Medlive
+# medberry

-Medlive is a platform to connect patients with doctors via live video chat.
+medberry is a platform to connect patients with doctors via live video chat.

 ## Development environment